Quickview Vintage Brooches & Pins, 1940s Jewelry, Walter Lampl Jewelry

 Quickview Vintage Necklaces, 1940s Jewelry, Walter Lampl Jewelry

 This sterling silver flexible choker by Walter Lampl was the height of style in the mid- to late-1940s.
 The simplicity of this piece makes it wearable with almost anything.
 This well-constructed necklace closes with a concealed clasp.
 This choker was made for a slim neck, even though the construction allows for a bit of stretch.
 Please note the length (14 1/2″), and measure your neck before making this purchase.
 This necklace was advertised in the May 1947 issue of The Jewelers’ Circular – Keystone (a trade publication); the gold-filled and sterling silver versions each cost $4.50, at a time when the average family income in the U.S. about $50/week.
 I wrote a blog post about two stars who wore this style of necklace in 1940s films – read it here.
 Cate Blanchett wore a gold version in the 2015 movie Carol.
-Scroll down to see two gold flexible bracelets by another maker.
+Scroll down to see a gold flexible bracelet by another maker.